 Step #6 – List your property on the market

 Use an estate agent, sell it privately, sell to a cash buyer, run an auction, or “sell and rent back”.
 Each option has its pros and cons.
 Being prepared is what makes the difference.

 To sell a property is a hefty task and you should be fully aware of the burden, nerves, effort and tremendous know-how, required for a successful sale.

 PS: An experienced conveyancing solicitor could seriously reduce the technical time required for #3 & #4

 Patience is a virtue, but when it comes down to selling a property, patience is simply mandatory.
 It could take you up to 8 months to successfully sell your property and buy a new home.

-It’s longer than most people would have assumed in the first place, but hold no fear.
+It’s longer than most people would have assumed in the first place, but do not fear.
 Most sellers are not as knowledge-thirsty as you and barely research the topic as you have.
-In case you have any questions or are in need of further clarification, do not hesitate and contact Accelerate Homes.
+In case you have any questions or are in need of further clarification, do not hesitate to contact Accelerate Homes.

 Accelerate Homes connects UK homeowners with qualified Cash Property Buyers.
 Working in partnership with a small selection of the most reliable cash buyers, we have helped 1000s of homeowners sell their house fast!
 Our network will buy any house in any condition, nationwide.
 Contact us today to get a quote!